kingstapestry/AI_Mastery/README.md

 ## 🎯 Goal

-To become a **Jack of all trades in AI with Python** — from foundational Python to building real-world AI applications similar to ChatGPT, Grok, and Claude.
+To become a **Jack of all trades in AI with Python** — from foundational Python to building real-world AI applications similar to Grok, Claude and ChatGPT.

+Presenting myself as a strong Junior AI Engineer / ML Engineer candidate at frontier AI companies like xAI.

 This repository documents my complete learning path, projects, and progress toward becoming a professional AI Engineer.